acro5piano/dotfiles/README.md

 reboot
 ```

+Notes:

+- Python is required because we use Ansible later.
-If you have any problems on resolving name, edit `/etc/systemd/resolved.conf` and fix dns to `8.8.8.8`.
+- If you have any problems on resolving name, edit `/etc/systemd/resolved.conf` and fix dns to `8.8.8.8`.

 ## Install dotfiles